karunmatthew/robot/README.md

 This project requires python 3.6 or higher

-Build the project by running
+Install the dependencies of the project by running
 ```
   pip install -r requirements.txt
               OR